threefoldtech/atomicswap/cmd/stellaratomicswap/walkthrough.md

 A walkthrough of an atomic swap of lumen and bitcoin using the the bitcoin Electrum thin client.

-This example is a walkthrough of an actual atomic swap on the threefold and bitcoin testnets.
+This example is a walkthrough of an actual atomic swap on the Stellar and bitcoin testnets.

 ## perequisites